-A corn is a prominent, painful thickening of skin, usually associated with the web spaces between the small toes or the ball of the foot.
+A corn is a prominent, painful thickening of skin, usually associated with the web spaces between the small toes.
 Corns are often related to increased skin pressure caused by bony prominences that irritate the skin, causing thickened skin to develop.
 Non-operative treatment is usually successful and is oriented towards off-loading the callused area with various pads and spacers.
 Surgery is rarely indicated, but when it is, the goals include addressing the underlying reason why the corn has developed – usually removing a prominent bone spur and possibly straightening the affected joint of the involved toe.

-Patients with corns describe a painful lump on one of their smaller toes or on the ball of their foot.
+Patients with corns describe a painful lump on one of their smaller toes.
 This can be quite uncomfortable, as it often rubs right up against the adjacent toe or is painful when walking.

-Clinical examination will identify a callused area on the side of the involved toe or on the ball of the foot.
+Clinical examination will identify a callused area on the side of the involved toe.
 The area is often painful to touch.
 In advanced cases, there may be a breakdown in the thickened skin, leading to discharge and potentially an open wound.
 There is often a prominent bone underlying this thickened skin region.
 This bony prominence is usually the reason the corn has formed.
-Corns are typically associated with the joints in the small toe, but can also affect the ball of the foot.
+Corns are typically associated with the joints in the small toe.

 Occasionally it is helpful to perform an x-ray of the affected foot.
 This can allow identification of an associated bony prominence and allows checking the status of the nearby joints of the toes and foot.